microsoft/openpaimarketplace/examples/couplet_inference.md

 # Couplet Training Job Template

 This is a model inference process.
-The input data is the trainning models trained by ```couplet training job```, and the this job will produce a url for user to ask for down part for a upper part of couplet.
+It serves with a language model trained by [Couplet Training Job Template](https://int.openpai.org/plugin.html?index=0#/market_detail?itemId=2).
+This job will produce a url for user to ask for down part for a upper part of couplet.

 ## How to use